Elora Hardy: Biography

-Elora Hardy was born in 1980 in Canada to creative and artistic parents Penny Berton and John Hardy.
-They settled in Bali, Indonesia in the 1970's and Elora grew up and was surrounded with many friendly craftsmen and women from the village and other areas surrounding it.
+Elora Hardy was born in 1980 in Canada to artistic parents Penny Berton and John Hardy.
+They settled in Bali, Indonesia in the 1970s and Elora grew up and was surrounded with craftsmen and women from the village and other areas surrounding it.
 She was taught by these craftsmen and women how to carve, paint, and batik, an Indonesian style of dyeing whole cloths that is wax resistant.
-Her childhood creations consisted primarily of princesses and fairies and she was also given the freedom to design and decorate her own room.
+Her childhood creations consisted primarily of princesses and fairies, and she was also given the freedom to design and decorate her own room.
 When her mother asked her to draw her dream house, she drew a fairy house that looked more like a mushroom that had windows and a door built onto it.

-Elora's mother Penny Berton was a jewelry designer who worked with local goldsmiths to create hand-carved artworks.

-In the 1990's her father, John Hardy, along with his second wife Cynthia Hardy founded a successful international jewelry company John Hardy.
+Hardy's mother Penny Berton was a jewelry designer who worked with local goldsmiths to create hand-carved artworks.
+Hardy's grandfather was Canadian author Pierre Berton.
+In the 1990s her father, John Hardy, along with his second wife Cynthia Hardy founded a successful international jewelry company John Hardy.

-During her young adult life, she moved to the United States and spent 14 years living there.
+During her young adult life, Hardy moved to the United States and spent 14 years living there.
 She first lived in California at Idyllwild Arts Academy, a boarding school for the arts.
 Later, she earned her Bachelor of Fine Arts at Tufts University in 2004.
-The following year, Elora moved to Manhattan, New York where she found her way into becoming a print designer at the Donna Karan Collection and subsequently the famous DKNY brand.
+The following year, Hardy moved to Manhattan, New York where she found her way into becoming a print designer at the Donna Karan Collection and subsequently the famous DKNY brand.
 She spent five years in New York painting on fabric and in computer graphics creating the prints and graphics, and though she loved New York, her drive to make a difference ecologically kept drawing her back to Asia.

 When her father and stepmother sold their shares in their jewelry design company, they began to focus on building and designing an eco-conscious school in Bali.
-By 2008 the Green School was open for students to enroll and its attraction soon extended beyond Indonesia.
-In 2010, Elora decided to move back to Indonesia to join her father and a group of artisans and home designers to build bamboo houses.
+By 2008 the Green School was open for students to enroll, and its attraction soon extended beyond Indonesia.
+In 2010, Hardy decided to move back to Indonesia to join her father and a group of artisans and home designers to build bamboo houses.
 The demand for environmentally friendly homes grew so much that her father found it as an opportunity to put his skills and ideas into action.
 The same group of artisans and home designers were those who helped build the Green School.